tacowordpress/taco-2016-boilerplate/html/wp-content/themes/taco-theme/app/forms/README.md

 );
 ...
 ```
+Please note that you must define your callback with 2 parameters i.e. (Object $entry, Object $form_conf)
+If you do not wish to use these, set them to null.

-Important: Using a closure intangent with the "success_redirect_url" specified will throw an error.
+Important: Using a closure in tangent with the "success_redirect_url" specified will throw an error.
 To get around this, you must specify a string callback instead.
 See below.

 ```php